 Product – Full Stack = Loss!

-We have utilized full stack development many times, but as professionals, we strongly advocate bifurcating these efforts into full time backend, full time front end development.
+We have utilized full stack development many times, but as professionals, we strongly advocate bifurcating these efforts into full-time backend, full-time front-end development.
 This allocation allows each developer to focus exclusively on their area and work quickly and efficiently.
-It also forces users of the API (for example, the front end team) to develop to well documented standards.
+It also forces users of the API (for example, the front end team) to develop to well-documented standards.
 Writing UI code is hard.
 Writing backend code is hard.
 Let people focus instead of thrashing due to rapid context switching.
 When initially rolling a product out, developing to standards slows development considerably.
-Once a product is in use however, developing to standards actually moves your development along faster and decreases errors.
+Once a product is in use, however, developing to standards that actually move your development along faster and decreases errors.

 What do developers think?